delving/culture-hub/README.markdown

 ### Running Apache Solr

-To use Apache Solr go to `extras/solr-server` and run `java -jar start.jar`.
+To use Apache Solr run `ant startSolr`.
+Use `ant stopSolr` in order to stop it.

 ### Running the Image Server